Biography

 Born 1978 London, England

-Muzi Quawson is a visual artist primarily working with photography and 16 mm film.
+Muzi Quawson is a visual artist primarily working with photography and film.
 She earned a BA (hons) First Class in Photography from the UCA, Kent and completed an MFA in Photography at the Royal College of Art in London

 Artist Statement